Automattic/jetpack/docker/README.md

 If you're developing Jetpack often you'll want to reserve a domain you can keep using.

-If you are an Automattician, sign up on Ngrok.com using your A8C Google account; you'll be automatically added to the Automattic team.
-That will enable you to re-use domains, reserve your custom domains and reserve TCP ports.
+If you are an Automattician, we no longer have SSO access to Ngrok.
+To get the ability to re-use domains, reserve your custom domains, and reserve TCP ports, you'll need to sign up for the plan you need and expense the yearly fee.

 [Go to this page to reserve a permanent domain](https://dashboard.ngrok.com/reserved).